rodneyshupe/Cookbook/Recipes/Canapes-Tapas/ChorizoManchegoAndOliveSkewers.rst

 Directions
 ----------

-1. Layer Chorizo on top, olive in the middle, and cheese on the bottom.
+1. Thread each skewer with cheese on the bottom, olive in the middle, and chorizo on top.
 2. Drizzle with honey and sprinkle with slivered almonds.